-Brighten your day with Japanese Fruit Sandwich called Fruit Sando!
+Brighten your day with a Japanese Fruit Sandwich called Fruit Sando!
 Juicy seasonal fresh fruits are embedded in chilled whipped cream between two slices of pillowy Japanese milk bread.
-These colorful sandwiches with strawberries, orange, and kiwi are perfect for breakfast and snack!
+These colorful sandwiches with strawberries, oranges, and kiwi are perfect for breakfast and snacks!

 Simply put, it’s a sandwich filled with fresh fruits and whipped cream between two slices of Japanese milk bread known as shokupan.
 While the bread is fluffy, pillowy and all, it is the filling that steals the show.
 Symmetrically shaped strawberries, orange, kiwi, mango, and blueberries make the centerpiece of the sandwich.
 In between the bread and fruits is the smooth and buttery whipped cream, and in my opinion, bestowing the dreamy factor to the entirety.

 Just like how you’d imagine it – every bite of the sandwich is bursting with juicy sweetness.
 It’s refreshing, it’s light, and it’s like sunshine in a sandwich form.

 There are two strong theories on how Fruit Sandwich originated in Japan.